 You can build and run CNTK using the same container and this is a recommended approach to reproduce our reference configuration.

-First you need to install docker.
-It is highly recommended to follow the installation process in the official docker documentation.
-Versions that come with your Linux distribution might be outdated and will not work with nvidia-docker (which you may need to install in addition to docker if you plan to build and run the GPU image from within the same container).
+(which you may need to install in addition to docker if you plan to build and run the GPU image from within the same container).
 You should also follow the instructions in the optional section titled creating a docker group.

 The correspondent Docker files are in the CNTK Repository at https://github.com/Microsoft/CNTK/tree/release/latest/Tools/docker

-To build a docker image with CNTK and all its dependencies, simply clone the CNTK repository, navigate to CNTK/Tools/docker and use the Dockerfile you want to build from (CPU or GPU).
+and use the Dockerfile you want to build from (CPU or GPU).
 For example, to build CNTK's GPU docker image, execute:

-The -f <path/to/Dockerfile> argument is required because some patches, common for both CPU and GPU dockerfiles, need to be applied on SWIG source code.If you receive errors that say Could not resolve 'archive.ubuntu.com'you will need to provide docker with the IP addresses of your DNS servers.First find the IP addresses of your DNS servers using, for example, the command
+argument is required because some patches, common for both CPU and GPU dockerfiles, need to be applied on SWIG source code.If you receive errors that say Could not resolve 'archive.ubuntu.com'

 or the command

-Let's say that the IPs of your DNS servers are a.b.c.d and x.y.z.w.Then
+Let's say that the IPs of your DNS servers are a.b.c.d

-• on Ubuntu 15.10 and later (or other Linux that uses systemd)modify /lib/systemd/system/docker.service so that the dockerdaemon is started with the additional options--dns a.b.c.d --dns x.y.z.w
+so that the dockerdaemon is started with the additional options--dns a.b.c.d --dns x.y.z.w

-• on Ubuntu 15.04 and earlier (or other Linux that does not use systemd)edit /etc/default/docker so that the lineis uncommented and contains the IP addresses of your DNS servers.
+so that the lineis uncommented and contains the IP addresses of your DNS servers.

 Note: some companies block public DNS servers such as 8.8.8.8and 8.8.4.4.
-You can try using them but if the problem persistsyou should try to use the DNS server IP addresses reported by nm-tool/nmcli.
+You can try using them but if the problem persistsyou should try to use the DNS server IP addresses reported by nm-tool/nmcli

 Restart the docker daemon via